-The 40 Yard Dash on the Track Vs. Turf
+The 40 Yard Dash on the Track versus Turf

-Although the 40-yard dash is used in school and track, it is primarily a way to evaluate football players.
+Although the 40-yard dash is used in school and track, it is primarily a way to evaluate football players’ sprint speed.
 Track-and-field runners are often timed using a stopwatch or starting gun on the track.
-Because they will run on tracks most of the time, the 40-yard dash test is often given on this surface.
+Because they will run on tracks most of the time, the 40-yard dash test is often given on this running surface.

 The Philly website states that artificial turf helps football players with agility drills.
 According to the "Journal of Strength and Conditioning Research," college football players were 3 percent faster on an artificial turf over a natural grass surface, although it only slightly changed their 40-yard dash times.

 Running the 40-yard dash on turf can also be challenging, even for professional football players, if you are not wearing the correct shoes.
 Track running shoes will not work well on turf, so you'll need to look for lightweight shoes with cleats.
 According to NFL Combine Workout, wearing the right type of shoes on the turf can help you run faster.

 At the time of publication, there is no information to state whether running the 40-yard dash on turf or synthetic track is quicker or better.
 However, the NFL states that running on a track or turf is faster than running on grass.

 April Khan is a medical journalist who began writing in 2005.
 She has contributed to publications such as "BBC Focus."
 In 2012, Khan received her Doctor of Public Health from the University of Medicine and Dentistry of New Jersey.
 She also holds an Associate of Arts from the Art Institute of Dallas and a Master of Science in international health from University College London.